focusaurus/hexagonal-lambda/readme.md

 The docs are defined as a javascript object matching the OpenAPI v2 spec.
 This gets printed to JSON.
 It's tiny.
 Just read it as JSON but if you must you can paste it into a [Swagger UI Editor](https://editor.swagger.io) if you like.

-The basic structure and shared things are defined in `bin/build-openapi.js` and then each endpoint`s `openapi.js` file merges in the openapi data for it's own endpoint path.
+The basic structure and shared things are defined in `bin/build-openapi.js` and then each endpoint's `openapi.js` file merges in the openapi data for it's own endpoint path.

 ## Hexagonal Architecture: External Services